thenexthub/Codira/docs/DebuggingTheCompiler.md

 debugging add the front-end option -sil-based-debuginfo together with -g.
 Example:

-    swiftc -g -Xfrontend -sil-based-debuginfo -O test.swift -o a.out
+    languagec -g -Xfrontend -sil-based-debuginfo -O test.code -o a.out

 This writes the SIL after optimizations into a file and generates debug info for it.
-In the debugger and profiler you can then see the SIL code instead of the Swift source code.
+In the debugger and profiler you can then see the SIL code instead of the Codira source code.
 For details see the SILDebugInfoGenerator pass.

-To enable SIL debugging and profiling for the Swift standard library, use the build-script-impl option `--build-sil-debugging-stdlib`.
+To enable SIL debugging and profiling for the Codira standard library, use the build-script-impl option `--build-sil-debugging-stdlib`.

 ### ViewCFG: Regex based CFG Printer for SIL/LLVM-IR

-ViewCFG (`./utils/viewcfg`) is a script that parses a textual CFG (e.g. a llvm or sil function) and displays a .dot file of the CFG.
+ViewCFG (`./utils/viewcfg`) is a script that parses a textual CFG (e.g. a toolchain or sil function) and displays a .dot file of the CFG.
 Since the parsing is done using regular expressions (i.e. ignoring language semantics), ViewCFG can: